ElectronicsTinkerer/gWASD/README.md

 - The Go command takes an argument for how many characters it is supposed to back up (i.e. `g1` would loop back to itself while `g3` would execute the previous two commands in a loop).
 - Decisions: `b` takes similar syntax to the Go command.
 It branches (back) by a specified index delta if the current pixel is of value 0.
 - Comments are enclosed by `()` and comments may not contain parentheses.

+## Contributing
+I would like to keep the command set as-is, but if you want to improve the code or do some styling on the simulator page, send me a pull request and I'll look it over!\
+On a side note: I am thinking about writing an assembler that supports labels and takes "normal" looking assembly (so that might be an interesting thing to work on :).

 ## Examples
 ### Loop